rsnyder/juncture-template/README.md

 ### Creating your first Juncture web page

-#### Configure a Juncture-enabled Github repository
+#### Configure a Juncture-enabled GitHub repository

-1. **Setup Github repository for Juncture use**
+1. **Setup GitHub repository for Juncture use**

-    To display Juncture web pages some simple configuration is needed for a Github repository that will be used to store and display the Markdown files used by Juncture.
+    To display Juncture web pages some simple configuration is needed for a GitHub repository that will be used to store and display the Markdown files used by Juncture.
 A new repository may be created for this purpose or an existing one may be configured.

-    - **Option 1:  Create a new Juncture-enabled Github repository**
+    - **Option 1:  Create a new Juncture-enabled GitHub repository**

         Using this link - [https://github.com/juncture-digital/template/generate](https://github.com/juncture-digital/template/generate)

         - Enter a Repository name (e.g,, "essays") and optional Description.
         - Press **Create Repository**

-    - **Option 2:  Configure an existing Github repository**
+    - **Option 2:  Configure an existing GitHub repository**

         1. In the existing repository, create a Juncture template file by selecting `Create new file` from the `Add file` pull-down menu located on the repository home page.
         2. In the file name input field enter "_layouts/default.html".
         3. In the editor section of the new file add the text displayed after clicking this [link](https://raw.githubusercontent.com/juncture-digital/template/main/_layouts/default.html)

-2. **Enable Github Pages on the repository**
+2. **Enable GitHub Pages on the repository**

-    Github Pages is the web-page generation service provided by Github.
-To enable Github Pages, select `Pages` from the `Code and automation` section in the repository `Settings` page.
+    GitHub Pages is the web-page generation service provided by GitHub.
+To enable GitHub Pages, select `Pages` from the `Code and automation` section in the repository `Settings` page.
 In the `Pages` form select `main*` from the `Branch` pull-down menu and press `Save`.

 #### Create a new Markdown file to use for the Juncture essay